Lightstreamer/Lightstreamer-example-Quickstart-client-kotlin/README.md

 ### Dig the Code

 Each source class (excluding the SystemOutClientListener) is an independent application with its own main() method.
-They basically connect to the server and perform a subscription, printing on the console the incoming Item Updates.
+They generally connect to the server and perform a subscription, printing on the console the incoming Item Updates.
+Only PortfolioOrderEntry behaves differently, as it just submits a message and closes.

-Under src/quickstart you'll find:
+To resume, under src/quickstart you'll find:
 * `SystemOutClientListener.kt` is a simple implementation of the ClientListener interface that is used by the other examples.
 An instance of this class, listening to a LightstreamerClient instance (through the addListener method) will print on the standard output information about the status of the connection.
 * `Stocklist.kt` is a simple application that subscribes to 15 stocks (MERGE) and prints all the updates on the standard output